mmitropolitsky/SpringBootArchitecture/README.md

-In order to speed up the development process even further, quality-of-life improving tools module [dev tools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) such as automatic restarts and resource caching can be used.
+In order to speed up the development process even further, quality-of-life improving tools module [dev tools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) with features such as automatic restarts and resource caching can be used.

-Using the provided tools, the example project is now able to expose a REST endpoint and store information in an in-memory database using only a few annotations and can be contained in a single executable `.jar` file.
+Using the provided tools, the example project can now expose a REST endpoint and store information in an in-memory database using only a few annotations and can be contained in a single executable `.jar` file.
 However, a running app needs to be monitored and audited.
-Spring Boot offers a solution to that issue as well with the [Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).
+Spring Boot offers a solution to that as well with the [Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).
 The Actuator provides endpoints such as `healthcheck` and `auditevents` to ease that process.

 ## External Interfaces

 Spring Boot makes it easier to start up and run a production-ready software quickly.
-However, most features (except the Actuator) it has, are provided by external sources.
+However, most of the features (except the Actuator) it has, are provided by external sources.
-Creating a software application can be complicated but is helped by the various projects in the Spring ecosystem - from managing work with a database with the Spring Data projects to Spring Cloud creating web applications with Spring MVC.
+Creating a software application can be complicated but is helped by the various projects in the Spring ecosystem - from managing work with a database with the Spring Data projects to creating web applications with Spring MVC.
 All of those can be configured separately, but Spring Boot is very good at configuring and orchestrating them.
-It is created to alleviate the difficulties when creating an application and to allow developers to focus on the business problem they are facing with.
+It is created to alleviate the difficulties when creating an application and to allow developers to focus on the business problem they are facing.

 As mentioned in the [System Scope & Responsibilities](#system-scope-responsibilities) Spring Boot is the answer to the critique of the Spring ecosystem and its steep learning curve.
-As such, its external interfaces are connected with the various Spring projects and indirectly with the service providers that some projects work with (e.g., different databases when using Spring Data).
+As such, its external interfaces are connected with the various Spring projects and indirectly with the service providers that some projects work with (e.g. different databases when using Spring Data).

 # Development View